James4Ever0/notes/pyjom schedules.md

 - [ ] collect feedback after the post

 ## text to video, template based video generator
+- [ ] analyze danmaku
+- [ ] cut the crap and understand each clip's meaning
+- [ ] process the video clips
+- [ ] process the audio clips
+- [ ] remove all hints that may lead to copyright issues

 ## qq managing
 - [ ] source and send pictures to qzone